 Pros

-- Various world languages covered
+- Various world languages are covered

 - Includes music and stories in the language you’re learning